 Research Homepage of Christian D. Ott

-I am a computational/theoretical astrophysicist in TAPIR at Caltech working at
+I am a computational/theoretical astrophysicist in TAPIR, which is part of the

-and gravitational-wave physics.
-My current primary research interest
+gravitational-wave physics.
+My current primary research interest is to

 supernovae and gamma-ray bursts and their compact remnants, black